Yuggupta-max/Task---2--Yuggupta/README.md

 SkillForge is a full-stack student career and portfolio platform that helps students showcase projects, track skills, explore internships, and receive AI-inspired career recommendations.

-This project combines a responsive frontend with a RESTful backend API built using Node.js and Express.js.
+This project combines a responsive frontend built with HTML, CSS, and JavaScript with a RESTful backend API built using Node.js and Express.js.

 ---

-## 🌟 Features
+## ✨ Features

 ### Frontend